gro5-AberUni/RegionGrow/paper/paper.md

 **Step 4.**

-Pixels which can be considered to be of the same region can be defined where the colour distance, summed with the sptial distance have a value greater than the user defined threshold as described in equation 1.
+Pixels which can be considered to be of the same region can be defined where the colour distance, summed with the sptial distance have a value greater than the user defined threshold as described in figure 5.
 Where this condition is not met, pixels are set to set to 0  and considered to be no data values.

 ![Equation used to determine if pixels can be considered within the same regino as the users click.](Equation1.png){width="3.937007874015748in" height="3.6587412510936135in"}